bugsnag/bugsnag-notifier-api/README.md

         // The version number of the application which generated the error. (optional, default none)
         appVersion: "1.1.3",

+        // The operating system version of the client that the error was generated on.
+        // (optional, default none)
+        osVersion: "2.1.1",

         // The release stage that this error occurred in.
 This can be any
         // value, but "production" will be highlighted differently in